 Putting Japan’s experience and knowledge to work in Asia

 Your company is engaged in engineering water treatment plants in Thailand and researching the commercialization of ash incineration plants in Vietnam.
 What can you tell us about your overseas strategy?

 When Japan went through its rapid economic expansion, there weren’t environmental regulations like we have now, and pollution and soil contamination occurred.
-Since then Japan has become an environmentally friendly country, and water purification systems have progressed as well.
+Since then Japan has improved its record on the environment, and water purification systems have progressed as well.
 The Seto Inland Sea is so clean now that there is a shortage of nutrients to support its marine life.

 As industrialization progresses in Southeast Asia, issues such as air pollution and water pollution from wastewater are surfacing.
 Flammable garbage dumped into landfills without incineration sometimes causes fires.
 I hope that Japanese technology can help these countries to develop in ways that avoid harming the health of their people and wildlife.

 Southeast Asia is becoming one the world’s production bases.
 Are environmental businesses likely to become more important there?

 We are working hard to meet the demand.
 Recently, in fact, we hired staff in South Korea.
 There were 87 applicants for four slots, and those four will join the company.

 In order for a company to grow, it needs international human resources.
 The new employees are positive and forward-looking.
 I’m excited to see how they will inspire our other employees.

 What is your motto, and what dreams do you have for this industry?